marumoa/LongitudinalMDSMC/README.md

 The data used in the present study have been uploaded to https://doi.org/10.6084/m9.figshare.32117959

 We provide the RStudio scripts used to generate Figure 2A–C, Figure 3B, and Supplementary Figure S4.
+Figure1, Figure2E, Figure4A-F.The figures were created using Microsoft Excel.
+Figure2A-D. The figures were generated using RStudio, and the scripts have been uploaded to GitHub.
+Figure3.
+The figures were generated using RStudio, and the scripts have been uploaded to GitHub.
+Figure4G.
+The figures were generated using RStudio, and the scripts have been uploaded to GitHub.
+Figure5B-C. The figures were created using Microsoft Excel.
+Figure5D, F. The figures were created using GraphPad Prism Version 11.
+SuppleFigure1.
+The Sankey plot was generated using the same script as Figure 3, and the pie charts were created using Microsoft Excel.
+SuppleFigure2.
+The figures were created using GraphPad Prism Version 11.
+SuppleFigure3.
+The figures were created using GraphPad Prism Version 11.
+SuppleFigure4.
+The Sankey plot was generated using the same script as Figure 3.